-Thomas Snydacker is the saxophone instructor at Northern Illinois University and the Merit School of Music in Chicago and is a member of the Chicago Philharmonic.
+Thomas Snydacker is the saxophone instructor at Northern Illinois University and Roosevelt University and is a member of the Chicago Philharmonic.

-As an educator, Snydacker carries more than a decade of experience, with students covering a broad spectrum of age and ability levels.
-In addition to his duties on the faculty of Northern Illinois University, he is the instructor of saxophone at the renowned Merit School of Music in Chicago, where he teaches private lessons, conducts weekly technique classes, and coaches chamber music.
-He has previously served on the faculties of the Northwestern University Bienen School of Music, the University of Illinois - Chicago, and North Central College.
+As an educator, Snydacker carries nearly two decades of experience, with students covering a broad spectrum of age and ability levels.
+In addition to his duties on the faculty of Northern Illinois University, he is the saxophone professor at Roosevelt University’s Chicago College of the Performing Arts.
+He has previously served on the faculties of the Northwestern University Bienen School of Music, the University of Illinois – Chicago, and North Central College.
 He has presented talks about the saxophone and various other topics to music students at the University of Cuenca and Columbia College Chicago, the Claremont Colleges, and the University of Michigan, among other institutions.
-He has given masterclasses for students of a wide range of age and abilities throughout the country and abroad including the University of Tennessee - Knoxville, Arizona State University, Vanderbilt University, Western Michigan University, and many others.
+He has given masterclasses for students of a wide range of age and abilities throughout the country and abroad including the University of Tennessee – Knoxville, Arizona State University, Vanderbilt University, Western Michigan University, and many others.

 Snydacker holds a Doctor of Musical Arts from Northwestern University, where his research focused on spectralism in the saxophone repertoire.
 He earned a Master of Music from Arizona State University under the guidance of Timothy McAllister and a Bachelor of Music in saxophone performance from the University of Minnesota, where he studied with the esteemed saxophonist and pedagogue Eugene Rousseau and was a Lehnerts scholar.
 During his studies in Minnesota, Snydacker performed extensively throughout the Twin Cities area with various jazz and rock groups in addition to his busy schedule as a concert soloist and chamber musician.
 Throughout his education, his playing earned him numerous accolades, including the 2009 Yamaha Young Performing Artist Award, a berth in the final round of the inaugural International Saxophone Symposium and Competition, and two appearances as a semi-finalist in the prestigious Fischoff Chamber Music Competition.